0

 B

-Not a marketplace for single cards
+Not a single card marketplace

 You don't choose your card at The Lucky Hand.
-You choose your rarity level — HIT, Rare, AR, Ultra-Rare, Legendary — and the surprise does the rest.
+You choose your rarity level — HIT, Rare, AR, Ultra-Rare, Legendary — and surprise does the rest.
 This is what preserves the emotion of opening that Cardmarket cannot provide.

 C